 On July 16, 2019, award-winning mystery author Howard Engel passed away at the age of 88.
-Engel’s death by his agent, Beverly Slopen, who explained Engel had died from pneumonia.
+Engel’s death was confirmed by his agent, Beverly Slopen, who explained Engel had died from pneumonia.
 Engel is best-known as the author of the popular Benny Cooperman mystery series featuring the titular detective.
 Engel also penned a memoir, three standalone novels, and the true crime books Crimes of Passion and Lord High Executioner.

 Engel was born in 1931 in St. Catharines, Ontario, Canada.
 Prior to his successful career in literature, Engel worked as a producer at the Canadian Broadcasting Corporation (CBC).
 In 1980, Engel published The Suicide Murders, the first Cooperman mystery.
 Set in Ontario, The Suicide Murders introduced readers to PI Benny Cooperman, a charming detective with a marked distaste for violence who uses his wits to crack cases.
 The Canadian investigator was a hit with readers and critics alike, becoming "one of the most enjoyable private eyes in crime fiction" (The Toronto Star).